Mathieu-Hallez/YourCarYourWay/README.md

 2. Second, launch the ***Web API*** (./back/).
 3. Then, launch the ***Chat Server*** (./chat-server/).
 4. Finnally, start the ***Angular Web Application*** (./front).

+## Licensing

+This project was built under the MIT licence.